Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 - Most standard tenancy agreements include a no-pets clause by default

-- Negotiating with the landlord directly before signing is the most effective approach
+- Negotiating directly with the landlord before signing is the most effective approach

 - Some areas and building types are more pet-friendly than others